41. Handling and slaughtering animals

 Handling bushmeat (monkeys, rodents, wild pigs and others)

-Bushmeat should be discouraged as a food source in areas where epidemic-causing infections are present in bushmeat.
+Bushmeat should be discouraged as a food source, especially in areas where epidemic-causing infections are present in bushmeat.
 However, sometimes people may continue to eat bushmeat and to use bushmeat by-products.
 In these cases, volunteers should promote the following messages:

 - Do not let children play where animal carcasses are kept.